-In addition, due to HUD's action, Texas Plaintiffs have had to divert resources to activities that would be unnecessary with the AFFH Rule effective.
-Those include writing letters, seeking meetings, and otherwise educating a host of jurisdictions about how to fulfill their obligations to affirmatively further fair housing in the absence of the AFH process.
-Sloan Decl. ¶¶ 26-31; Henneberger Decl. ¶¶ 17, 19.
+In addition, as a result of HUD's unlawful action, Texas Plaintiffs have had to divert resources to numerous activities that would be unnecessary if the AFFH Rule remained effective.
+Those activities include writing letters, seeking meetings, and otherwise educating a host of jurisdictions about how to fulfil their obligations to affirmatively further fair housing in the absence of the AFH process.
+Sloan Decl. ¶¶ 19-23; Henneberger Decl. ¶¶ 16, 19.
 They have to expend resources convincing jurisdictions to take steps that would have been mandatory under the AFFH Rule.
 See Open Communities Alliance, 286 F. Supp.
 3d at 178 (finding irreparable harm caused by need for similar diversion of resources to advocating for entities to do voluntarily what they would have been required to do under suspended rule).
 They also will have to address discrete fair housing issues one by one, rather than having one process in which a jurisdiction resolves how it will handle multiple fair housing issues.
-See, e.g., Sloan Decl. ¶¶ 25-26, 31; Henneberger Decl. ¶¶ 17, 19, 22.
+See, e.g., Sloan Decl. ¶¶ 17, 24; Henneberger Decl. ¶¶ 19, 21.

-Moreover, Texas Plaintiffs have had to forego other planned activities as a result, including research, data analysis, legal support, and public education in response to issues created by Hurricane Harvey.
-Henneberger Decl. ¶¶ 20-21.
-They also planned, but have been forced to delay, projects to protect the land rights of African Americans who own "heir property" (land passed down informally from generation to generation without recorded transactions) and to provide input on the revision of Austin's zoning code.
-Sloan Decl. ¶ 32.
+Moreover, Texas Plaintiffs have had to forego many other planned activities as a result, including research, data analysis, policy and legal support, and public education in response to civil rights issues created by Hurricane Harvey.
+Henneberger Decl. ¶¶ 17-18.
+They also planned, but now have been forced to delay, projects to protect the land rights of African Americans who own "heir property" (land passed down informally from generation to generation without recorded transactions) and to provide input on the revision of Austin's zoning code.
+Sloan Decl. ¶ 25.
 See Equal Rights Ctr. v.
 Post Props., Inc., 633 F.3d 1136, 1140-41 (D.C.
 Cir.
 2011) ("diversion of resources to programs designed to counteract the injury" to an organization's mission constitutes injury).